hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_in_a_space_station_watching_as_a__34856e47-1065-431e-ab4e-d93d0f1bb975-0_2.content.md

 # AI Saves Space Adventure

-Welcome to our space-themed wallpaper featuring a group of AInauts in a space station, facing an imminent threat to Earth.
+Welcome to our space-themed wallpaper featuring a group of Ainautes in a space station, facing an imminent threat to Earth.
 The scene captures the essence of technology and human ingenuity working together to overcome a crisis.

 ## The Story Behind the Wallpaper